At some point around the 6-month mark in your baby’s life, you’ll start to introduce solid foods.

 This format will work for most people, which is why it’s so helpful.
 If you need to find out how long to cook root vegetables and whether or not you need to peel them, that information is there for you.
-Also, with each puree recipe comes a small paragraph highlighting various facts and useful information about that specific food item.
+Also, with each puree recipe, there is also a small paragraph highlighting various facts and useful information about that specific food item.

 It definitely gets better as you move past the basic purees or Stage 1 recipes, as they are categorized in the book.
 From there, you’ll continue to different stages that include combining purees, chunky purees, smoothies, finger foods, toddler meals, and family dinners.
 I especially enjoyed the family dinner section and the smoothie recipes.

 Some family-friendly recipes are: